-Dear Chair Caballero:
+Dear Chair Wilson:

-The undersigned organizations write to express strong opposition to SB 915, which would allow each municipality in California to enact their own ordinances to regulate an "autonomous vehicle service" that has been already approved by the California DMV and CPUC.
-In doing so, SB 915 would permit cities to effectively ban autonomous vehicles ("AV") commercial deployment, preventing Californians from being able to realize the safety and accessibility benefits that AVs promise.
-SB 915 is also expected to impose strain on the state's financial resources, as cities are unlikely to have the necessary resources or expertise required to implement such an ordinance without consulting expert state regulators.
-Moreover, if SB 915 were to be enacted into law, the loss of revenue resulting from approved AV services being unable to operate would be detrimental to California's economy.
+The undersigned organizations write to express strong opposition to SB 915, which would allow certain municipalities in California to enact their own ordinances to regulate an "autonomous vehicle service" that has been already approved by the California DMV and CPUC.
+In doing so,

+SB 915 would permit cities to establish onerous requirements on autonomous vehicle ("AV") services in a manner that effectively bans AV commercial deployment, preventing Californians from being able to realize the safety and accessibility benefits that AVs promise.